laravel-enso/select/README.md

 - `title` - string, the title to display above the options | default `null` | (optional)
 - `value` -  the selected value from the list of options | default null | required

-Since this component is a wrapper for VueSelect, and all listeners and attributes are passed-through, the regular VueSelect options are available
+Since this component is a wrapper for `VueSelect`, and all listeners and attributes are passed-through, the regular `VueSelect` options are available

 #### OptionBuilder trait options

-- `$class`, string, the fully qualified namespace of the class that we're querying on, in order to get the select options | default null | required
+- `$class`, string, the fully qualified namespace of the class that we're querying on, in order to get the select options | default `null` | required
 - `$queryAttributes`, array with the list of attributes we're searching in, when getting the select options | default `['name']` | (optional)
-- `$label`, string, the attribute that we're going to be using for the label of each option | default 'name' | (optional)
+- `$label`, string, the attribute that we're going to be using for the label of each option | default `'name'` | (optional)
-- `query()`, a method the will return the query builder that we're using when querying for options | default null | (optional)
+- `query()`, a method the will return the query builder that we're using when querying for options | default `null` | (optional)

-Note: If a query method is provided, it's going to get used, if it's not given, a query will be constructed, using the given class and other values.
+Note: If a query method is provided, it's going to be used, if it's not given, a query will be constructed, using the given class and other values.

 ### Publishes